-A comprehensive Thailand packing list, filled with travel tips, general advice, and must-haves for what to pack for a trip to Thailand.
+A comprehensive Thailand packing list, filled with travel tips, general advice, and must-haves for what to pack for a trip to Thailand in Southeast Asia.

 Travelling is always an amazing experience, but when you take the time to research your destination and pack properly, your trip will most likely run smoother than you ever imagined.